wp-plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.0.8 =
+= 2.0.9 =

+* Added: russian translation
-* Added: support WP 4.2.2
+* Added: WooCommerce class to wishlist view form
-* Added: Persian translation
+* Added: spinner to plugin assets
-* Added: check on cookie content
+* Added: check on "user_logged_in" for sub-templates in wishlist-view
-* Added: Frequently Bought Together integration
+* Added: WordPress 4.2.3 compatibility
-* Tweak: moved cookie update before first cookie usage
-* Updated: Italian translation
-* Removed: login_redirect_url variable
+* Added: WPML 3.2.2 compatibility (removed deprecated function)
+* Added: new check on is_product_in_wishlist (for unlogged users/default wishlist)
+* Tweak: escaped urls on share template
+* Tweak: removed new line between html attributes, to improve themes compatibility
+* Fixed: WPML 3.2.2 compatibility (fix suggested by Konrad)
+* Fixed: regex used to find class attr in "Add to Cart" button
+* Fixed: usage of product_id for add_to_wishlist shortcode, when global $product is not defined
+* Fixed: icon attribute for yith_wcwl_add_to_wishlist shortcode